The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 Swelling of the cheeks and gums can be caused by any of the reasons mentioned.

-In addition, gum problems can be associated with gingivitis, teething syndrome, herpetic stomatitis, parulis, periodontal disease, malnutrition, ill-fitting dentures, and viral or fungal infections.
-It is also known that pericorinitis (inflammation of the soft tissues of the gums), leads to swelling of the gums and cheeks.
+In addition, gum problems may be associated with gingivitis, teething syndrome, herpetic stomatitis, parulis, periodontal disease, malnutrition, ill-fitting dentures, and viral or fungal infections.
+It is also known that pericorinitis (inflammation of the soft tissue of the gums) leads to swelling of the gums and cheeks.

 With this type of swelling, the affected area may be numb and painful when chewing.
-Cold compresses, saline rinses, and antifungal medications can be tried to reduce swelling.
+To reduce swelling, you can try applying a cold compress, rinsing with a saline solution, and using antifungal medications.

 Swelling of the cheek in a child

-In children, this problem can be caused by a broken bone, an allergic reaction, an infection, a tooth abscess, fillings, certain gum infections, mumps, and others.
-Swelling can make the cheeks red, cause toothache, and can also spread to the jaw and neck, depending on the cause.
+In children, this problem can be caused by broken bones, an allergic reaction, infection, dental abscess, fillings, some gum infections, mumps, and others.
+The swelling can turn the cheeks red, cause toothache, and can also spread to the jaw and neck depending on the cause.
 Also, in a small child, swelling may be associated with teething, which is not dangerous and will go away on its own.

 Swelling of the jaw

-Swelling of the cheeks, jaw and neck area can be caused by any of the causes of swelling of the cheeks, which was written about above.
-It may be accompanied by pain or numbness, depending on the underlying cause of the swelling.
+Swelling of the cheek, jaw, and neck area can be caused by any of the causes of cheek swelling discussed above.
+It may be accompanied by pain or numbness depending on the underlying cause of the swelling.

-Common causes include: blunt force trauma, dental surgery, maxillofacial surgery, corrective jaw surgery, chin surgery, dental problems, salivary gland infections, and others.
-They can affect both the cheeks and the jaw.
+Common causes include blunt force trauma, dental surgery, oral surgery, corrective jaw surgery, chin surgery, dental problems, salivary gland infections, and others.
+They can affect both the cheeks and jaw.

 Swelling of the cheeks and eyes

-Sometimes swelling of the cheeks can be accompanied by swelling in the eyes, especially if it is caused by allergies.
+Sometimes puffy cheeks can be accompanied by puffy eyes, especially if it's caused by allergies.
 At the same time, eye problems can also cause swelling in the cheeks.
 Make sure you have been given the correct diagnosis.

 Pain with swelling

 Not all swelling is accompanied by pain.
-Normally, with swelling, there may be a slight pain sensation, or there will be none at all.
+Normally, swelling may cause minor pain or none at all.
 Sometimes cysts, tooth abscess, allergic reactions, swelling due to malnutrition, etc. do not cause pain.

-If swelling is still painful, over-the-counter anti-inflammatory drugs can be used, as well as cold compresses to reduce inflammation and swelling.
+If swelling is still painful, over-the-counter anti-inflammatory medications can be used, as well as cold compresses to reduce inflammation and swelling.

 Treatment

 The treatment option for a swollen cheek will depend on the underlying cause.
-You should seek medical help to diagnose and prescribe the correct medications.
-Common treatments for swollen cheeks include:
+You should seek medical help for diagnosis and proper medication.
+Common treatments for a swollen cheek include:

-Medications – These may include antibiotics, antivirals, anti-inflammatory drugs, or other prescribed medications, depending on what caused the swelling.
+Medications – These may include antibiotics, antivirals, anti-inflammatory drugs, or other prescribed medications depending on what is causing the swelling.

-Home Remedies – You can also try a number of home remedies to reduce puffiness.
+Home Remedies – You can also try a number of home remedies to reduce swelling.

-In addition to drug treatment, there are some methods that will help to cope with edema at home.
+In addition to drug treatment, there are some methods that can help cope with swelling at home.
 Some of these treatments will be good for treating swelling caused by dental problems.

 Warm and cold compresses